Here's our latest edition of The Watchlist, an exciting new feature on What To Watch, updated weekly, which sees our team pick the very best TV shows.

 Only Murders in the Building season 4 (Disney Plus)

-The mystery of who killed Sazz is just getting underway but Only Murders in the Building season 4 is already operating in high gear.
+The mystery of who killed Sazz is underway and Only Murders in the Building season 4 is already operating in high gear.
 A trip to Hollywood about a movie being made from the podcast (including Zack Galifianakis, Eugene Levy, Eva Longoria playing our three beloved podcasters in it) should be a fun subplot, but as always deciphering who killed Sazz is going to occupy my mind for some time (keep up with my list of OMITB season 4 suspects right here).
 Only Murders is still one of the best shows on TV, so I can’t have too many complaints when we’re being treated to new episodes every week. — Michael Balderston

 Kleo season 2 (Netflix)